Nexfinity/CakeyBot-Wiki/placeholders.md

 > **Note:** Delete placeholders will not work while using DM placeholders on a command.
 {.is-warning}

-`{delete}` - Delete initial command the user sent after the response sent\
+`{delete}` - Delete initial message the user sent _after_ the response sent.
 `{deleteafter:x}` - Delete the response automatically after `X` amount of seconds.
-Replace the `x` with a number between 1 and 9.\
+Replace the `x` with a number between 1 and 99.
-`{confirmdelete}` - Add a trashcan reaction to the response that deletes it after it is clicked.
-(Similar to AFK messages) _Note: The ability to delete will expire after 60 seconds._
+`{confirmdelete}` - Add a trashcan button to the response that deletes the response when it is clicked.
+(Similar to AFK messages & Git Previews)

-> These require Cakey Bot to have "Manage Message" permissions. `{confirmdelete}` also requires Cakey Bot to have access to add reactions to messages.
+> These require Cakey Bot to have "Manage Message" permissions.
 {.is-info}

 ## Require